nx-lr/protea/readme.md

 ## Overview

-3nity is a language designed for writing multi-platform applications and software, using techniques applied from web development.
-Similar to Dart/Flutter, it is a compiler and framework combined to provide a great developer experience, while allowing to write safe, readable and maintainable code.

 3nity was born out of the frustration of the JavaScript language, making it easy to write error-prone code.
 It also does not have the tools to create web apps out of the box, and you would need frameworks, compilers, and build tools that increase complexity.
 3nity is a programming language designed with web, mobile, desktop and systems in mind.

 3nity takes on its influences from [Go][go], [Kotlin][kotlin], [Rust][rust], [Scala][scala], [ReScript][rescript]/[ReasonML][reasonml], [TypeScript][typescript], [C#][csharp], [Flix][flix] and [Gosu][gosu].
 With these influences, 3nity advocates for writing readable and expressive code, and enabling you to do in 3nity what you could in other languages.